Minimal Representations of Tropical Rational Functions: Conclusion

-Another question not entirely clear to us is whether or not tropical signomials have unique irreducible factorizations with minimal factorization length.
-Tropical signomials don't have unique irreducible factorizations.
-However, do we get the uniqueness if we only consider those with minimal factorization length?
+Another question not clear to us is whether or not tropical polynomials have unique irreducible factorizations with minimal factorization complexity.
+Tropical polynomials don't have unique irreducible factorizations.
+However, do we get the uniqueness if we only consider those with minimal factorization complexity?
 Note that the answer is negative if we drop the word "irreducible".